If you’re searching for a location to hide your microwave out of sight while still having access to it when you need it, your pantry is a good option.

 Modern design meets convenience in this countertop microwave.
 Sensor technology eliminates cooking guessing by adjusting cook time and power based on food wetness.
 The on-unit menu label includes popcorn, baked potatoes, and ground beef settings.

 It has 1100-watt warming and cooking power; microwave staples like popcorn, reheated veggies, frozen dinners, and rice are automatically adjusted for time and temperature.
 Freeze meat and poultry by weight.
-Each category’s program ensures exceptional outcomes—stand-alone or built-in.
+Each category’s program ensures exceptional outcomes—a stand-alone or built-in.

 2. Black+Decker EM720CB7 Digital Microwave Oven with Turntable